nalimuradov/checklist/webapp/README.md

 useEffect
- - fetching data or external services
+ - fetching data or external services (handle success, failure, error)
  - allows us to perform tasks after the component has already been added to the DOM or if a state/prop is changed
     - eg. [] runs once on mount, [state] runs whenever state changes
  - USAGE: fetch default values from text file on button press